 The annual CAGF funding process starts with a request for proposals due in Q1 of the calendar year.
 Applications are then processed, evaluated and recommended for funding by the parties listed above.
 The funding cycle covers July 1 through June 30 of each fiscal year.

-Applications must be postmarked no later than Friday, February 2, 2018 or submitted to City Hall, Room 250 by 5:00pm on that date.
+Applications must be postmarked no later than Monday, February 1, 2021, or submitted by email to email@example.com by 5:00pm on that date.